Basic bug sweep methodology in business and government.

 Additional bug sweep tests and search techniques are available for use case-specifically.

 Discrete tamper proof security seals are used to seal telephones and other objects after they are opened for inspection and testing.
 This assures that the items have not been tampered with since the last inspection.
 Items previously inspected and sealed may be re-examined by our clients at any time, to verify seal integrity.
-A missing seal is also a suspicious incident which should be investigated.
+A missing seal is also a suspicious incident which should be investigated by the corporate security department, or a competent private investigator.
 It may indicate the item has been swapped for a bugged one.

 Information Security Survey